WebToffee Logo

 Import all your products with images using the Product Import Export Plugin For WooCommerce.
 The plugin effortlessly imports multiple product images and thumbnails.
 Now, let us have a look at the steps on how to import.

-For importing products with images, first you have to install and activate the plugin.
+For importing products with images, you must first install and activate the plugin.
 Then, prepare the input file with the required image names and url.
-After that, you can move to the plugin interface and begin with the import.
+Afterwards, you can move to the plugin interface and begin with the import.

 Pipe symbol ‘|’ is used to separate the URLs or names of the multiple images of a product.
 During import, the first image is taken as the Product image(also known as Featured image) and the rest of the images are added into the Product gallery.